Welcome to today's edition of the Rush 24-7 podcast.

 And they say, well, that's exactly what Jeb Bush said.

-Jim Bush's immigration policy is exactly what Trump's articulating now, including saying, trust me, I'll fix it.
+Jeb Bush's immigration policy is exactly what Trump's articulating now, including saying, trust me, I'll fix it.

-Will this cause a problem with Trump supporters?
+But it all leads to the question, will this cause a problem with Trump supporters?

-I've done an informal survey here.
+I've done an informal survey here, and apparently it won't.

-That's why I say who knew that it would be Donald Trump to come along and convert the GOP base to supporting amnesty.
+That's why I say, who knew that it would be Donald Trump to come along and convert the GOP base to supporting amnesty?

 I don't see a lot of people preparing to abandon Trump over this.